Corporate Owned Life Insurance

 One of the most valuable and flexible financing options is corporate owned life insurance (COLI).
-Corporate owned life insurance provides tax-free money just when the company needs it the most, such as at the death of a key executive.
-It also provides a cash value that can be borrowed against should the need arise.
+Corporate owned life insurance provides tax-free money when the company needs to fulfill its long term benefit liability.
+It also provides liquidity should the need arise.

 Here’s how COLI works.
 The company purchases a life insurance policy on a key individual or group of individuals.
 Because the company owns the policy – and pays the premiums as well – the company receives the proceeds if the insured or one of the insured dies prematurely.
-The employee or employees that are insured must be notified of the company’s intent to purchase the insurance, and must give their written consent.
 Medical underwriting may or may not be necessary depending on the number of employees, the face value of the policy or policies, and other factors.